lingui/js-lingui/docs/tutorials/react.rst

    <Plural
       value={messagesCount}
-      _0="There're no messages"
+      _0="There are no messages"
       _1="There's one message in your inbox"
-      _2="There're two messages in your inbox, that's not much!" other="There're # messages in your inbox"
+      _2="There are two messages in your inbox, that's not much!" other="There are # messages in your inbox"
    />

 … and so on.
 Exact matches always take precedence before plural forms.